odys-z/Anclient/docsphinx/source/starter/client.rst

 3. Create a Typescript client

 See `Anclient/js/areact/test/tsample/dist/.html <https://github.com/odys-z/Anclient/blob/master/js/test/sessionless/dist/index.html>`_
-for a reactJS client, which can accessing data service, a implementation based on semantic-jserv.
+for a reactJS client, which can accessing data service, an implementation based on semantic-jserv.

 Start with the session less client
 ----------------------------------

-This way uses jserv-sandbox (`src <https://github.com/odys-z/Anclient/tree/master/js/anreact/test/sessionless>`_) as example for quick start, which won't verify http request at server side.
+This way uses jserv-sandbox (`src <https://github.com/odys-z/Anclient/tree/master/js/anreact/test/sessionless>`_) as an example for quick start, which won't verify HTTP requests at server side.

 1. Deploy a web application of jserv-sandbox